FavioJasso/JavaRecursion/README.md

 # JavaRecursion
 This is lab project of my Data Structures and Algorithms CMP-233 at the County College of Morris.
 Done in Java!

+The first objective is to solve the piecewise functions on paper before proceeding to create a Java program which follows and solves the same problem logic.
+Giving matching answers to the ones you solve for on paper.

 <h2>Output Result of Java program</h2>

 ![Preview](ResultCodeRecursion.png)